We Studied the Science.

 The results were clear:

-strength went up, waist and hip measurements went down, resting heart rate improved — and the biggest changes showed up in women over 50 and women who felt stuck before starting.
+Strength went up, waist and hip measurements went down, resting heart rate improved — and the biggest changes showed up in women over 50 and women who felt stuck before starting.

 See what actually changed.